jbcodeforce/ML-studies/docs/genAI/index.md

 1. Cross industry:

+    * Improve chatbot user's experience, with open responses more empathic to the user.
     * Sentiment analysis: Gauge customer sentiment towards products, services, or brands
     * Assist with proofreading tasks
     * Update and maintain databases